gtopba/site-to-site-vpn/Site-to-site-vpn_OrangePiZero3_nftable.md

 ## :heavy_check_mark: Key Characteristics of Site-to-Site VPN:
+### Updated from last post:

+1. Using cheaper board like Orange Pi Zero 3.
+2. Using a more modern firewall rules "nstables" instead of "iptables" for better performance.
+3. Running on lightweight OS "Armbian Debian 12 minimal image".

 ### Connects Two Networks:

 A Site-to-Site VPN connects entire networks (e.g., your local home network and the Northern site network), allowing devices on one network to communicate with devices on the other as if they were on the same local network.